 In Depth: Bones

-The shoulder is the meeting point for three major bones in the upper body.
+The shoulder is the articulation point for the three major bones of the upper body.
 Powered by muscles, the bones’ actions make the shoulder joints the most versatile in the body.

-More commonly known as the shoulder blade, the scapula is a flat triangular bone located in the upper back.
+More commonly known as the shoulder blade, the scapula is a flat triangular bone located on either side of the upper back.
 It connects with the collarbone in the front of the body.
 Several muscles, including the pectoralis minor, bicep, trapezius, deltoid, infraspinatus, and others connect to the scapula via fibrous tendons.

-The scapula is capable of numerous movements, including elevating, rotating, tipping, and retracting at multiple angles.
+The scapula is a versatile bone capable of numerous movements, including elevating, rotating, tipping, and retracting at multiple angles.

 Fracturing a scapula is uncommon because of its sturdy structure and protected location.
-Should a scapula fracture occur, it is often accompanied by severe chest trauma such as the kind during car accidents.
+Should a scapular fracture occur, it is often accompanied by severe chest trauma such as the kind during car accidents.

-However, the clavicle, also known as the collarbone, is one of the most commonly broken bones.
+The clavicle, also known as the collarbone, is one of the most commonly broken bones, by virtue of its thinness and its location.
 This “long bone” extends across the front of the shoulder from the sternum to the scapula.
 It helps stabilize the shoulder’s movement, but can be broken during falls or other high-impact situations.

 The humerus is the largest bone of the arm.
 It connects to the scapula in the shoulder and the radius and ulna in the elbow.
 The head of the humerus has a ball-like knob on its end that acts as part of a ball-and-socket with the glenoid, a shallow socket in the scapula.